NiharSadhu/NiharsBookStore/NiharsBookStore/README.txt

 I resumed work on my project.
 At 15:23,
 I visited bootswatch.com to find appropriate themed templates for my project.
-I decided on the "Flatly" theme and navigated to the roots folder > lib > bootstrap > dist > css.
+I decided on the "Lux" theme and navigated to the roots folder > lib > bootstrap > dist > css.

 I updated the original bootstrap file name to bootstrap_bk.